mdweaver/mdweaver.github.io/data.md

 permalink: /data/
 ---

-Please contact me for access to data references in papers and on this site.
+Please contact me for access to data referenced in my papers and on this site.

 Replication data and code will appear here soon after publication.